Skip to main content

 The key advantage: With encrypted secrets, you can safely commit all your .env* files to version control - including production configs, user-specific settings, and files with sensitive data.
 No more .gitignore juggling or secret management headaches.

-• Selective encryption of sensitive keys
+• Encrypt secrets in .env files - Selective encryption of sensitive keys using age (X25519)

-• Automatic file layering with precedence rules
+• Automatic file layering - Load multiple .env* files with smart precedence rules based on environment, OS, architecture, and user

 cargo install dotenvage